What is an Exclusive Contract with a Real Estate Agent?

 Why sign an exclusive contract with an agent?

-An agent usually works with a buyer for a few weeks to several months — or even longer.
-The agent puts a lot of effort into including the buyer, including introducing the buyer to lenders and helping them get a loan or approval letters.
+A buyer's agent usually works with a buyer for a few weeks to several months — or even longer.
+The agent puts a lot of effort into including the buyer, including introducing the buyer to lenders and helping them get a home loan or approval letters.
 The agent regularly sends emails that fit the buyer's requirements and call up listing agents to determine availability.

 Next come the appointments and the showings, driving the buyer from one neighborhood to the next.
-Sometimes, however, despite all the work on a buyer's agent part, the relationship doesn't work out, and the buyer works with another agent.
+Sometimes, however, despite all the work on a buyer's agent part, the relationship doesn't work out, and the buyer finds another buyer's agent.

 Quick Tip: Explore all your options BEFORE you sign.
 It’s a tough contract to crack.